Rostam Batmanglij: Solo work

 In September 2011, Batmanglij released a solo track called "Wood".
 Time Out Chicagos Brent DiCrescenzo gave the song 4 out of 5 stars and wrote that "his voice pleasantly recalls a drowsy David Byrne".
 On November 1, 2011, Zane Lowe debuted another a solo song sung by Batmanglij called "Don't Let it Get to You" as the Hottest Record in the World on BBC Radio 1.
 The Fader referred to it as "a seismic event of a song".
 In January 2016, Batmanglij released the song "EOS" along with its music video which he had directed.
 On March 11, 2016, Batmanglij released the song "Gravity Don't Pull Me" along with its music video directed by himself and Josh Goleman.
 The video was filmed at The 1896 and features dancers Jack Grabow and Sam Asa Pratt.

 On November 27, 2016, Rostam teased his new solo album, which was to be released in 2017.
 In the spring of 2017, Rostam released two songs from the album: "Gwan", released on April 26, and "Bike Dream", released on June 14.
 With the release of "Bike Dream", Rostam revealed that his debut solo album would be titled Half-Light and released on September 8, 2017.

 On September 12, 2018, Rostam self-released a new single, "In a River".
 On October 15, 2020, Rostam self-released another new single, "Unfold You".

 On February 2, 2021, Rostam self-released a single, "These Kids We Knew", and teased an upcoming album release.
 Exactly one month later, Batmanglij confirmed the release of his second solo album, titled Changephobia, on June 4, as well as releasing a single from the album called "4Runner".

+His album American Stories released on May 15, 2026.